All Episodes

 Hold on.

-Blank screen for you ninjas.
+Blank screen for you, Ninjas.

 Enjoy.

-So you can see him right here with the other cop, right?
+So, you can see him right here with the other cop, right?

-Because he'd been now he realizes he's been hit.
+Because now he realizes he's been hit.

 The adrenaline wears off.

-I'm in pain.
+Now he realizes, holy shit, I'm in pain.

 I've been hit.

-So this guy's border patrol in the green.
+So this guy's Border Patrol in the green.

 This guy right here is HSI.

-I get up from his vest.
+That gets up from his vest.

-Brain, you know, his water trail.
+Brain, you know his water trail.

 Yeah, at this point, you know, everyone's just trying to help, right?